 |UK Trade Mark||The registered rights of trade marks in the UK only are derived from the Trade Marks Act 1994 which is a domestic law not derived from an EU law, so UK only trade mark applications and registrations should remain largely unaffected in any direct way by Brexit.|

 |EU Trade Mark||

 European Union Trade Marks (or what used to be known as Community Trade Marks or CTMs) are an EU derived protection which provides coverage across all Member States.
 Once Brexit takes effect, this will of course not include the UK.
-As a result it is a protection which will definitely be impacted by Brexit and require a transitional arrangement to be put in place to ensure holders retain an equivalent UK protection.

 |UK Registered Design||This UK only protection derives from domestic legislation, the Registered Designs Act 1949.
 Generally speaking it is a right that has been largely overlooked in recent years since the introduction of the Registered Community Designs, but given the issues identified below with that, it may find a resurgence is on the cards as it will remain unaffected by Brexit.
 Again, a use of parallel protections for the next couple of years may be a wise approach given the shorter duration of registered designs.|